alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws.md

 After compiling, your custom model will have now replaced the default one in the application.

-## Setting-up and running Ethos-U55 code sample
+## Setting up and running Ethos-U55 code sample

 ### Setting up the Ethos-U55 Fast Model